-Proponent / Owner : City of Albany
+Proponent / Owner City of Albany

 Attachments Body Worn Camera Policy - Draft

 Standard Operating Procedure (SOP) - Draft

-Confidential Briefing Note (S Jamieson)
+Confidential Briefing Note

 Report Prepared By : Manager Public Health and Safety (S Reitsema)

-Authorising Officer: : Executive Director Corporate & Commercial Services
+Authorising Officer: : Chief Executive Officer (A Sharpe)

-(M Gilfellon)
+Executive Director Corporate & Commercial Services (M Gilfellon)

 - 1. This item relates to the following elements of the City of Albany Strategic Community Plan or Corporate Business Plan informing plans or strategies:

 - Pillar: People

-- Outcome: A safe community
+- Outcomes: A safe community

 - Objectives:

-- Improve community safety.
+- o Improve community safety.

 - Encourage responsible animal management.

 - Pillar: Leadership

-- Outcome: Strong workplace culture and performance
+- Outcomes: Strong workplace culture and performance

-• The Committee is requested to consider the endorsement of an initial three-month Body Worn Camera trial for the purpose of training, evaluation and testing of administrative policy and associated procedures.
+- That Council note that the CCS Committee was requested to consider the endorsement of an initial three-month Body Worn Camera trial for the purpose of training, evaluation and testing of administrative policy and associated procedures. - At the CCS Committee Meeting held on 11 April 2023, the Chief Executive Officer advised the Committee that this matter would be included in the Agenda for the Ordinary Council Meeting to be held on Wednesday 26 April 2023 for noting.